Udaynanda/detection-of-steel-defects-using-deep-learning/README.md

-# detection of steel defects using deep learning
+# Detection of steel defects using Deep Learning
- CS417 Course project - done under the guidance of Dr.Surya Prakash
+ CS417 Course project - Under the guidance of Dr.Surya Prakash

  Members: